-Your Catalina 340c is supplied with a pressure accumulator tank (PL-ACC-TK) installed in the feed water line between the feed pump and the Clark Pump.
+Your Newport 400c is supplied with a pressure accumulator tank (PL-ACC-TK) installed in the feed water line on the feed pump and the Clark Pump.

-The purpose of the feed line accumulator is to reduce the spikes in the feed pressure caused by the cycling of the Clark Pump.
-If the accumulator is not properly charged it can lead to pressure spikes and system shut down.
+The purpose of the feed line accumulators is to reduce the spikes in the feed pressure caused by the cycling of the Clark Pump.
+If the accumulators are not properly charged it can lead to pressure spikes and system shut down.
 The accumulator has a Schrader air valve, like a car tire, which allows the internal air bladder of the accumulator to be pre-charged.
-The accumulator should be pumped up to about 60 psi (4.1 bar) for best results.
+The accumulator should be pumped up to about 60 PSI (4.1 bar) for best results.
 Add air using a tire pump or air compressor.
 You can experiment with the exact pressure that will give the best pulsation dampening on your installation.